-Governance and Assurance Branch can provide support and advice to schools conducting elections.
+Governance and Community Liaison Branch can provide support and advice to schools conducting elections.

 A casual vacancy occurs when an appointed member resigns from the school board before the completion of their term of appointment e.g. no longer have a child at the school if a parents and citizen member on the school board.
 The filling of a casual vacancy is for the remainder of the term of office that has been vacated only.